-Graduating with student loan debt isn’t ideal, but it’s a necessity for many college students to get through school.
+Graduating with student loan debt isn’t ideal, but it’s a necessity for many college students.
 Understanding the definitions of various student loan terms can help you make more informed decisions and potentially reduce the long-term costs associated with college debt.

 Whether you’re an incoming freshman or an outgoing senior, here are some of the more common terms and what you need to know about them.